yasinkarax/Calculator/README.md

 # basicCalculator
-Hi, his is my first project with JavaScript.
+Hi, this is my first project with JavaScript.